Magda-Elkot/Sign-Language-Classification/README.md

   The model is designed using a convolutional neural  network (CNN) architecture, and it is trained on the Sign Language MNIST dataset.

 ## Dataset
-  The Sign Language MNIST dataset contains 27,455 grayscale images of sign language gestures, each with a resolution of 28x28 pixels.
+  The dataset used for this project can be found at : https://www.kaggle.com/datasets/datamunge/sign-language-mnist The Sign Language MNIST dataset contains 27,455 grayscale images of sign language gestures, each with a resolution of 28x28 pixels.
   The images are labeled according to the corresponding sign language gesture, with 24 unique labels in total.